Mcanpolattr/CCNA-200-301-Labs/4 - DHCP server&Relay Agent-L3SW&SVI/readme-1 - DHCP.md

-In this lab we will be implementing DHCP server configuration, for 4 Pools (VLan) – Current LABs are already finished, when you want to do the configuration by yourself just Erase the NVRAM and restart like on the other labs.
+In this lab we will be implementing DHCP server configuration, for 4 Pools (VLan) â€“ Current LABs are already finished, when you want to do the configuration by yourself just Erase the NVRAM and restart like on the other labs.

 I noticed that when I use DHCP servers in the labs it makes everything much easier for the endpoints.
 (You just select the PCxx/config/interface and select DHCP / instead of adding IP addresses and Default router manually).
 And anyway in our usual life we are mostly using DHCP on our laptops/PCs etc.